 The U.S. Food and Drug Administration as defines natural flavors as:

 "anything that adds flavor to a food that is not derived from a spice, fruit or fruit juice, vegetable or vegetable juice, edible yeast, herb, bark, bud, root or leaf."

 Well if they aren't made from those listed above, then what are they made from?
 Enzymes, chemicals, yeast and synthesized spices.
 They add a delicious taste to any food while hiding behind the 'natural' name.

-If your dog is sensitive to grains, corn and others, they are likely going to be sensitive to these.
+If your dog is sensitive to grains, corn and others, they might be sensitive to these.

 Torula is a deactivated yeast called C utilis, used in the paper mill industry to convert wood products into paper.
 Though its edible, it taste very good and is mostly used in dog food and as a smoky flavor in cooking.

 A thickener used in many food products.
 This is used as a filler to help bind stuff together and simply adds carbs to the nutrition without providing any benefits.